storborg/typelift/README.rst

 Hokay, so you're sitting there drinking your coffee.
 Your boss comes over and he's like "I need you to mock up a new page, stat!"
-So then you whip open Photoshop and you realize you're dead on the water because your Photoshop install doesn't seem to have access to this funky new font that random web jockey put on your website.
+So then you whip open Photoshop and you realize you're dead on the water because your Photoshop install doesn't seem to have this funky new font that random web jockey put on your website.

 Enter Typelift.